OutSquareCapital/pychain/README.md

 ### Interoperability

-Designed to integrate seamlessly with other data manipulation libraries, like `polars`, using the `pipe_into` and `unwrap` methods.
+Designed to integrate seamlessly with other data manipulation libraries, like `polars`, using the `into` and `unwrap` methods.

 ### Typing